Doctoral Candidate: The University of Tennessee, 2016

 Field of Study: Early American Republic

-Research Interests: Political Culture; History of Revolutions; Transatlantic Intellectual History; Jacksonian Democracy; Capitalism and Political Economy
+Research Interests: Political Cultures; History of Revolutions; Transatlantic Intellectual History; Jacksonian Democracy; Capitalism and Political Economy

 Dissertation Title (Working): The Jacksonian Character: Patronage and Ideology in the Early American Republic